Hernán Torres: Managerial career

 After winning the 2016 Categoría Primera B, Torres resigned from América on 2 September 2017, and returned to Itagüí (now named Águilas Doradas) on 13 December.
 He resigned from the latter on 17 May 2018, and was appointed manager of Peruvian side FBC Melgar seven days later.

 Torres left Melgar on 7 November 2018, and returned to Alajuelense the following 29 January.
 He again left the club on 3 May 2019, and was appointed Atlético Bucaramanga manager six days later.

 Torres resigned from Bucaramanga on 8 September 2019, and returned to Deportes Tolima on 6 December.
 With the club, he won the 2021 Apertura tournament and the 2022 Superliga Colombiana, the latter being the club's first-ever title in the competition.

-On 24 April 2023, Torres left Tolima on a mutual agreement.
-On 8 June, he took over Emelec of the Ecuadorian Serie A. Although Torres helped Emelec avoid relegation in 2023, the club failed to be in contention for international berths and was also unable to win the first stage of the following Serie A season.
-Consequently, Torres left Emelec by mutual agreement on 1 June 2024.
-Seven days later, he returned to his home country, being confirmed as manager of Deportivo Cali.
-However, his tenure of Deportivo Cali only lasted three months, leaving the club on a mutual consent on 19 September after a poor campaign.
+On 24 April 2023, Torres left Tolima on a mutual agreement, and took over Emelec of the Ecuadorian Serie A on 8 June.
+Although he helped the latter to avoid relegation in 2023, the club failed to be in contention for international berths and was also unable to win the first stage of the following Serie A season.
+He then left Emelec by mutual agreement on 1 June 2024.

+On 8 June 2024, seven days after leaving Emelec, Torres returned to his home country, being confirmed as manager of Deportivo Cali.
+However, his tenure only lasted three months, leaving the club by mutual consent on 19 September after a poor campaign.

 On 22 August 2025, Torres returned to Millonarios for a second stint as manager.
+He was dismissed on 28 January 2026 after Millonarios began their 2026 Apertura campaign with three losses in a row, and returned to Ecuador on 23 March, taking over Orense.

+On 20 July 2026, Torres left Orense by mutual consent.